lionellewis915/Completing-the-Square-with-Python/README.md

 # Completing-the-Square-with-Python

-A python 3 algorithm that takes a value from the user and completes the square.
+A Python 3 algorithm that takes a value for 'B' from the user and performs the mathematical function called Completing the Square.